boostlearn/go-cluster-limiter/README.md

 >This project can be used as a service module that implements flow limiter in a cluster environment,
->and can be used in scenarios that require flow limiter such as service protection, consumption control, or experiment shunting and so on.
+>and can be used in scenarios that require flow limiter such as service protection, consumption control, experiment shunting and so on.
 >this project uses a decentralized flow control algorithm, which could effectively reduce the resource consumption and dependence on network stability.

 [中文](./README-ZH.md)